John Rae (explorer): Death and legacy

 In July 2004, Orkney and Shetland MP Alistair Carmichael introduced into the UK Parliament a motion proposing, inter alia, that the House "regrets that Dr Rae was never awarded the public recognition that was his due".
 In March 2009, he introduced a further motion urging Parliament to formally state it "regrets that memorials to Sir John Franklin outside the Admiralty headquarters and inside Westminster Abbey still inaccurately describe Franklin as the first to discover the [North West] passage, and calls on the Ministry of Defence and the Abbey authorities to take the necessary steps to clarify the true position."
 In October 2014, a plaque dedicated to Rae was installed at Westminster Abbey.

 Rae is depicted in the 2008 movie Passage from the National Film Board of Canada.

+He is the subject of the song 'John Rae's Welcome Home' by Scottish folksinger Malcolm MacWatt.

 In June 2011, a blue plaque was installed by English Heritage on the house where John Rae spent the last years of his life, No. 4 Lower Addison Gardens, in Kensington, west London.
 After a conference in September 2013 in Stromness, Orkney to celebrate the 200th anniversary of John Rae's birth, a statue was erected to Rae at the pierhead.
-In December 2013, The John Rae Society was formed in Orkney to promote Rae's achievements.
+In December 2013, The John Rae Society, a registered charity under Scottish law, was formed in Orkney to promote Rae's achievements.

+In 2014, Historic Environment Scotland awarded a plaque to commemorate Rae at his birthplace, the Hall of Clestrain.
+The John Rae Society purchased the Hall in 2016 with the intent of developing a museum to commemorate Rae and his achievements.
+The Society began its crowdfunding campaign to restore the house in December 2024.